 service.beta.kubernetes.io/ncloud-load-balancer-internal |

-Private network type load balancer creation setting Select one of the following values: "true" or "false" |
+Private network type load balancer creation setting.
+Select one: "true" or "false" |

-Default "false" |
+Default: "false" |

 service.beta.kubernetes.io/ncloud-load-balancer-retain-public-ip-on-termination |

-The setting used to preserve the assigned public IP when the load balancer is removed.
+Setting used to preserve the assigned public IP when the load balancer is removed.
 Applied only to the load balancers that have public IPs assigned.

 |

-Default "false" |
+Default: "false" |

 service.beta.kubernetes.io/ncloud-load-balancer-description |